the1lab/1lab/src/Cat/Functor/Kan/Representable.lagda.md

 ## Representability of Kan Extensions

-Like most constructions with a universal property, we can phrase the definition of [Kan extensions] in terms of an equivalence of hom sets.
+Like most constructions with a universal property, we can phrase the definition of [Kan extensions] in terms of an equivalence of $\hom$ functors.
+This rephrasing lets us construct extensions in terms of chains of natural isomorphisms, which can be very handy!
-Doing so allows us to establish the existense of extensions by chaining together natural isomorphisms of hom sets.

 [Kan extensions]: Cat.Functor.Kan.Base.html